Why It's Essential To Push Your Comfort Zone And Face Your Social Fears

-He was still hurt by a feline as a kid, and his old Cats = Danger associaton is still kicking around his brain, but the newer one is more powerful and will affect how he responds to most cats going forward.
+Let's say a scared cat hissed and swiped at him as a toddler, which really frightened him.
+His old Cats = Danger associaton is still kicking around his brain, but the newer one is more powerful and should affect how he responds to most cats going forward.
 Maybe if he comes across a really angry, aggressive cat his old fears will reemerge, but in those circumstances they would be reasonable.

 Flooding and progressive desensitization

 Progressive desensitization is when you face your fear in a controlled, manageable way.
 You start with what you can handle, get used to that, and then slowly work your way up to the aspects of your fear that truly scare you.
 Everything is structured to gradually and safely take you to your goal.
-This approach takes the limited resource of raw willpower out of the equation.
-If you start by facing more than you can handle you may be able to gut it out for a short period of time, but that angle of attack probably won't be sustainable.
+This approach requires less raw willpower, which is a limited resource.
+If you start by facing more than you can handle you may be able to gut it out for a short period, but that angle of attack probably won't be sustainable.

 Some fears will never completely go away, but can become much more manageable